About Respite Care

 To discover more about PACE and see if it is offered in your location, you can visit the PACE website.

 Long-Term Care Insurance

-Long-term care insurance is a policy that is purchased through a private insurance company.
-Similar to health insurance policies, the price varies greatly depending on age, general health and amount of coverage needed.
+Long-term care insurance is a policy purchased through a private insurance company.
+Like health insurance policies, the price varies greatly depending on age, general health and amount of coverage needed.
 Coverage could be denied for people with pre-existing conditions such as Alzheimer's disease or Parkinson's disease.
-Not all insurance will deny based on these conditions so it is important to explore different insurance companies.
+Not all insurance will deny based on these conditions, so it is important to explore different insurance companies.

 Aid and Attendance Benefit for Veterans

 According to the VA website, the Aid and Attendance (A&A) benefit is a special benefit for war era veterans and their surviving spouses.
 It is a tax-free benefit designed to provide financial assistance to help cover the cost of long-term care in the home, in an assisted living facility or in a nursing home.
 This benefit is for those who require the regular attendance of another person or caregiver in at least two of the daily activities of living.
 An adult day care center falls into that category in most cases.
 To learn more about the eligibility requirements and to apply for these veteran benefits visit VeteransAid.org online.